Copyright © 2024 Michael A. Brown

 13:50)

-The word of God says that those who are thrown into
+word of God says that those who are thrown into Gehenna will perish and be

-Gehenna will perish and be destroyed (see Matt.
-10:28 and 2 Peter 3:7,9), and
+destroyed (see Matt.
+10:28 and 2 Peter 3:7,9), and some commentators believe

-some commentators believe that this means that they will therefore be
+that this means that they will therefore be annihilated and cease to

-W.E.
-Vine advises us that the Greek words apollumi and apoleia
+that the Greek words apollumi and apoleia which are used in these

-which are used in these verses and mean ‘to destroy utterly’ and ‘utter
+verses and mean ‘to destroy utterly’ and ‘utter destruction,’ refer not to

-destruction,’ refer not to extinction, but to ruin and loss, not of being but
+extinction, but to ruin and loss, not of being but of well-being.
+So the idea is that of the utter ruination of

-the utter ruination of a person’s body and soul, and it implies that people who
+a person’s body and soul, and it implies that people who are in this state of

-(and this being the breath of God), we cannot be annihilated, because spirit is
+God), we cannot be annihilated, because spirit is eternal in its very nature.

 Furthermore,